Battery Park Hotel: History

 The original Battery Park Hotel was built in 1886 by Colonel Frank Coxe.
 It was designed by Philadelphia architect Edward Hazlehurst (1853-1915) in "spectacular" Queen Anne style.
 It was the first hotel in the South with an electric elevator, and one of the first with electric lighting.

 Once the railroad reached Asheville in 1880, the mountain town attracted twenty passenger trains a day from the nation's largest cities, and people found out what a wonderful place the community was to visit.
-One reason for visiting Asheville was the clean mountain air, which helped problems such as tuberculosis.
-Fine hotels were built, and Coxe's Battery Park Hotel was the best of these.
-For one thing, its location on Asheville's tallest hill provided magnificent views.
+One reason for visiting Asheville was the clean mountain air, which was thought to treat tuberculosis.
+Five hotels were built, including Coxe's Battery Park Hotel on Asheville's tallest hill.

 The Rockefeller and Lorillard families were among those who stayed in the Battery Park.
 Another notable guest was George Vanderbilt, who from his window could see the land that would one day become Biltmore Estate.

 By 1920, the Asheville Citizen reported the Battery Park had changed management three times.
 Edwin Wiley Grove bought the Battery Park in 1921.
 In 1922 he announced that it would remain a resort hotel for winter and summer, while he would add a second year-round hotel nearby.
 Plans changed later, however.
 People hated to see the old Battery Park Hotel torn down, but Grove, known also for the Grove Park Inn, built a fine hotel in the same location.
 Despite its architectural value, which Grove acknowledged, the old building was "rapidly outgrowing its period of usefulness".
 Some sources say it was damaged by a fire before being torn down, but newspapers do not appear to support this.
 The new hotel would be first-class, for industry, and not a resort.